Rhinoplasty (Nasal Surgery)

 Overview of Rhinoplasty in Manhattan by John E. Sherman, MD, FACS New York Plastic Surgeon.

-As is the case in all of surgical procedures, the anesthesiologist is a board-certified fully accredited physician.
+Our anesthesiologist is a board-certified fully accredited experienced physician.
 The rhinoplasty is usually performed under a deep intravenous sedation anesthesia or a general anesthesia.
 Over the past few years, we have realized that the most important aspect of this procedure is maintaining the patient’s airway to minimize any complication.
 Therefore, most procedures are performed with some type of airway in place: either a laryngeal mask airway (soft tube that goes to the larynx) or endotracheal tube.
 Dr. Sherman will discuss each of these with you at the time of consultation.
 The goal is safety as well as maximizing the aesthetic result of the procedure.

 Closed rhinoplasty (endonasal approach)